 “And I copy off her.”

-Granted, we didn't have as much luggage as our comrades.
-The night before the trip I had what one might call a Spaz Attack, in which we couldn't find the bathroom scales therefore had to guesstimate the weight of our bags.
-I became convinced we were over the 20 kilo limit and sqwarked and panicked and convinced Rhi to throw out half our stuff, including the Travel Vegemite that we would really fucking miss when malnourished in Russia.
+Granted, we didn’t have as much luggage as our comrades.
+The night before the trip we couldn’t find the bathroom scales therefore had to guesstimate the weight of our bags.
+I became convinced we were over the 20 kilo limit and convinced Rhi to throw out half our stuff, including the Travel Vegemite that we would really fucking miss when malnourished in Russia.
 Our bags ended up being only 8.9 and 9.2 kilos respectively.
 Whoops.

 Of course you have spare bags, you never know when you’ll need to add another category.
 One for dirty clothes.
 One for souvenirs.
 One bag for The Shower Run.
 This is when you put your Toiletry bag inside a bigger bag that contains your Towel bag, a change of clothes and a pre-purchased shower token, so in the morning you can spring out of your uncomfortable bed, grab the Shower Run bag, slide into your shoes that are strategically placed at the foot of the bed and RUN RUN RUN for the showers.
 This may seem anally retentive but you have to remember one is competing with 40 other Contiki-ers plus dozens of golden Swedes on summer holiday.
 It is rather satisfying to be bathed and all ready for the day while everyone else is still scrambling for shower token change.